Changing Our Own Mental Models Before Changing the Education System

 The group questions not only the procedures and features of their system, but also the foundational assumptions and beliefs that inform the ways their school operates.
 In so doing, they are trying out new stencils.
 The result could be a system that works in entirely new ways.

-Once we recognize that we all have mental models and that they affect our beliefs, our actions and ultimately the ways our systems operate, we can no longer allow those mental models to remain hidden.
+We all have mental models that affect our beliefs and our actions.
+That means they also shape the ways our systems operate.
+Once we recognize this fact, we can no longer allow those mental models to remain hidden.
 Systems thinking offers tools for making mental models explicit, and simple conversation can also uncover the ways in which different people see reality.
 We must reflect on our own mental models, share them, seek to understand others’ and, where possible, align our collective mental models with the future we hope to see.

 • How willing are we to let go of our sense of certainty about how the world works and examine our opportunities, challenges and solutions through a new set of filters?